Azure-Samples/azure-iot-samples-csharp/iot-hub/Samples/device/DeviceReconnectionSample/readme.md

 ```

 ### Receive cloud to device telemetry (using the callback) and complete the message:
+* NOTE: This API is available only on MQTT and AMQP.

 ```csharp
 // This snippet shows you how to call the API for receiving telemetry sent to your device client.